gsarig/ootb-openstreetmap/README.md

 On the block's side panel, Select the "Map data" panel and click on the "Fetch locations" button.
 This will automatically retrieve on the frontend all the markers from your posts (you can also select a specific post type from the dropdown).
 The block will be locked from editing, as the markers will be dynamically retrieved from the selected posts.
 If you don't want that, there is a "Stop syncing" button that will unlock the block, drop the markers on the map and allow you to edit.

 ### How can I use the shortcode?
-The shortcode `[ootb_openstreetmap]` allows you to display a dynamic map, which retrieves markers from other posts or post types.
+The shortcode `[ootb_query]` allows you to display a dynamic map, which retrieves markers from other posts or post types.
 Just add it to a post or page and you're good to go.
 By default, it will fetch the markers from the 100 most recent posts.
 The shortcode supports the following attributes:
 * post_type: (Optional) The type of post to query.
 By default, it is set to `post`.
 * posts_per_page: (Optional) The number of posts to be displayed on page.
 Default value is `100`.
 * post_ids: (Optional) Comma-separated IDs of the posts to include in the query.